spotweb/spotweb/docs/pipelined-comments-retriever.md

 access and posting keep using the existing PEAR-derived engine in this iteration.

+ARTICLE handling is intentionally stream-specific:

+- Scheduled comments use shared bulk ARTICLE recovery for the full-comment body path.
+- Scheduled spots use the same shared recovery and parser model for full-spot text ARTICLE retrieval, but the current legacy spots flow still calls it one-by-one via `readFullSpotPipelined()` because image/NZB prefetch and fullspot persistence are interleaved with per-spot processing.
+- Scheduled reports have no separate full ARTICLE body path; their conversion in this iteration is the shared Base `GROUP`/`XHDR`/`XOVER` text transport.

 The scheduled bulk flow uses:

 - `Services_Nntp_PipelinedTransport`: one reusable NNTP stream with